Southern California's AllFlat provides best-of-breed hardware and software solutions to flatten your world.

 💣 The next version of App Planar Infinity has a mysterious bug somewhere in the HTML view layer where the Straight Edge Length and Maximum Allowed Gap editors appear in the Edit Run Report of non-GUSE Runs.
 Changing their values converts the Runs into GUSE Runs.
 We have a team of international multidisciplinary experts working around the clock and living on donuts to determine in what layer of the application this bug may reside.
 Until then, they collect danger pay, so be advised that editing the fields will have a slight, low-percentage chance of adding the standard Gap Under Straight Edge to a legacy Run that did not collect with it.
 But the odds are somehow greater for FLIP Runs.

-Note that geology surveyors call this a "contour," and the industry calls its drawing a "heat map" because low elevations are cool blue and high is hot red.
+Note that geology surveyors call this a "contour," and the industry calls its drawing a Heat Map (hence "isotherm") because low elevations are cool blue and high is hot red.
 Algorithmically, a Map is an unfinished Isopleth that still contains useful data.

-💣 This is one of the outputs that must optically "look like a floor" to pass muster.
-Remember that incorrectly collected sections still have normal-looking averages, so always visually inspect the map while confirming that a complete Section is in the database.
+🌱 This is one of the outputs that must optically "look like a floor" to pass muster.
+Remember that some incorrectly collected sections still have normal-looking averages, so always visually inspect the map while confirming that a complete Section is in the database.

 When such Runs use the Isopleth Standard, their Run Result tables and elevations in the Profile Chart use their new relative origins; not their standard profile origins at 0.0.